The best no-foreign-transaction-fee credit cards of 2024

 Here’s why: Decent travel rewards plus no foreign transaction fee plus no annual fee equals an excellent card for students studying abroad.

-Learn more in reviews of the Bank of America® Travel Rewards credit card for Students.
+Learn more about the Bank of America® Travel Rewards credit card for Students.

 Best for fair credit: Capital One QuicksilverOne Cash Rewards Credit Card